-The highest percentage of ambulance arrivals with a transfer of care time within 30 minutes over five years was 92.9% in October to December 2017.
-It was 87.9% in the October to December 2019 guarter (Figure 12).
+The percentage of ambulance arrivals with a transfer of care time within 30 minutes was 88.5% in January to March 2020 (Figure 12).

 Median transfer of care time

 The median transfer of care time refers to the time by which half of patients had their care transferred from paramedics to ED staff.
 The transfer of care time for the other half of patients was either equal to this time or longer.